akiradeveloper/dm-writeboost/performance/README.md

 RAID is a technique to parallelize number of devices for reliability and throughput but the shortcoming is RAID penalty.
 The write is relatively slow than read in RAID-ed storage system.
-This is also why dm-lc is desired.
+This is also why dm-writeboost is desired.
 - (B) Samsung's firmware is very smart.
 This is 76% of the sequential throughput shown in (C).
 - (C) fio configuration is change to write